Appendix: Scenarios

 Gruntball Murder

-Ilona Vaderkov - the widow of Ziv - is convinced he fell to foul play.
-Ziv came from Ivana and was deemed by many to be the most likely winner of the next Contest of Rule once the current Duke of Ivana dies.
+Ilona Vaderkov - the widow of Zivko - is convinced he fell to foul play.
+Zivko came from Ivana and was deemed by many to be the most likely winner of the next Contest of Rule once the current Duke of Ivana dies.
 Ilona also thinks the city guard of Kelda are incompetent.
 She was in the stalls with the party and approaches them that evening to request help in discovering the truth.
 She offers generous remuneration and eternal gratitude from the Vaderkov Clan.

-That same night the umpire who threw the ball to Ziv is killed in his sleep.
+That same night the umpire who threw the ball to Zivko is killed in his room.
 This murder happens at the very same inn that Ilona and the party are staying at.
 Do the adventurers wish to investigate a murder?
 If so do they think it was politically motivated or was it just a case of overzealous sports fanaticism?
 And which of the two is more deadly?

-Note: Forming A Party
+Forming A Party

 Sometimes an adventuring party can seem a motley crew and some background as to why the characters are working together is useful.
 Existing relationships are an interesting and rewarding explanation in terms of characterization and story.
 A party of four may be connected by four relationships such that each character has an existing connection with (say) two of the others and only needs to become more familiar with one of the others.
 Circumstance and ambition will do the rest in bringing the party together.
 Here are a few kinds of relationship to put into character background...